 Photos & videos

 If you would like to progress with psychotherapy, I would initially ask you to contact me.
-We can then arrange an assessment.
-The aim of an assessment is for us to:
+We can then arrange a session to explore what you would like to get from coming to see me.

 What can I hope to achieve?